erikbejstam/haiku/diary.md

 4. When I tried logging in, it didn't work.
 I realized in the Postgres conf file some settings where set as authenticating the user with "ident" or something, which didn't work on my machine, so I had to set that to "md5" for password authentication instead.
 5. Then it worked, and my app could connect to the db.
 6. I had to set some specific settings in applications.properties for the data to be created on startup, but after a while it started working.

+### 14/6

+Late night session, not super much done.
+I changed application.properties so it doesn't mess with the db data/drop all the tables upon start up.
+I just initialized the new schema and init data in psql in terminal instead.

+And about that: I wrote down the exact design of the database (which is very simple).
+I then made sure the Hibernate code seems fine.
+I want to practice more Hibernate though, but it seems to work pretty well for now.
+The details of the schema can be seen in `schema.sql`.
+I'll probably extend in the future, but for now it works fine.

+I also added the DB into IntelliJ.
+I don't really know yet what that lets me do but there's that.